Minimax Filtering via Relations between Information and Estimation: Examples

 \subsubsection{Setting}

-We assume output process $Y^T$ is AWGN corrupted version of $X^T$ as we discussed in Section \ref{subsubsec:gaussian channel}, while input process $X^T$ is sparse which will be explained in the following.
+We assume output process $Y^T$ is an AWGN corrupted version of $X^T$ as we discussed in Section \ref{subsubsec:gaussian channel}.
+The input process $X^T$ is sparse (the meaning will be explained).
 Recall that we are using half of a mean squared error as a distortion measure, $l(x,\hat{x}) = \frac{1}{2}(x-\hat{x})^2$.